 OK.
 I get asked this all the time.
-If you were to pick three, and ONLY three, supplements for optimal health which would you choose?
+If you were to pick three, and ONLY three, effective supplements like this nervogen pro for optimal health which would you choose?
 Well, my friends, here you go.

 NUMBER 1: Probiotics

 Not just any probiotics either.
 These bugs need to come from a host that is much like you, another human host!
 And a healthier human host at that!
 The bugs in our guts have co-evolved with humans over the millennia.
 They have been sharing genetic information with us and us with them since the “beginning.”
 What’s that, around 200,000 years ago?
 These “evolved” bugs are far more adept at living in and supporting a human host then any new plant based bugs on the block.
 We’ve been working on these relationships for hundreds of thousands of years.
 Imagine being married to the same person for thousands of years, you’d know one another pretty darn well by now and that commensal relationship would be second nature.

 For many reasons, and then even more reasons that we don’t yet fully appreciate.
 Research on the microbiome and its health as it relates to our health is cutting edge in medical literature conversation!